Ramblin' Rod Anders: Biography

-Show
+The Show

 According to an article that appeared in the Eugene Register-Guard, the premise of The Ramblin' Rod Show was that children "love slapstick comedy... and kids love to see themselves on television, which is why Anders insisted on the individual shots of each child."
 The show was very popular, with a 20-25% share in its time slot and an audience that was often booked a month in advance.

-The show originally highlighted Popeye, cartoons, but later showed Hanna-Barbera, and Warner Bros. cartoons and also hosted a smile contest featuring members of the audience as contestants.
-Anders began each show by arriving on the set in a mobile tug-boat prop.
-The series, originally entitled Popeye's Pier 12, had several marine-themed characters but they were phased out over time, replaced with Chuck E. Cheese and his Pizzatime Players, who would come out and do a song and dance number with the audience, usually to slightly altered Americana songs, such as Dancing in the Street.